 Currently, a key aspect of regulation is the Senior Managers and Certification Regime which aims to deter misconduct by improving individual accountability and awareness of conduct issues across firms.
 The changes are a positive move as increased accountability should, in time, lead to more robust application of anti-financial crime procedures, and the FCA is said to have around 70 ongoing investigations into individuals where they are poised to use the regime.

-How would this approach effect a non-Financial Services firm?
+How would this approach affect a non-Financial Services firm?

 Transparency International has suggested that the Senior Managers and Certification Regime would be an improvement to governance, but since it would require primary legislation, it isn’t likely to happen in the near future.